pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

    ![Auth0 Grant Settings](../images/auth0-grant-settings.png)

 !!!
 Note
-    For this Auth0 example, we have created a user in **User Management/Users**.
+    For this Auth0 example, we have created a user in Auth0 in **User Management/Users**.
     We will login to Pachyderm as this user once our IdP connection is completed.
     ![Auth0 Create User](../images/auth0-create-user.png)

-## 2- Set up a Idp-dex connector configuration file
+## 2- Set up an Idp-Pachyderm connector configuration file
-To configure your IdP-Dex integration, **create a connector configuration file** matching your IdP.
+To configure your Idp-Pachyderm integration, **create a connector configuration file** corresponding to your IdP.
-For a list of connectors and their configuration options, see [Dex documentation](https://dexidp.io/docs/connectors/).

-Here, for an integration with Auth0, we will use an oidc connector with the following parameters.

 !!!
+Info
+    For a list of available connectors and their configuration options, see [Dex documentation](https://dexidp.io/docs/connectors/).

+In the case of our integration with Auth0, we will use an oidc connector with the following parameters.

+!!!
 Note
-    Pachyderm supports the JSON and YAML formats for its connector configuration files.
+    Pachyderm supports the JSON and YAML formats for its connector files.

+//TODO update new config fields when new alpha.12 is out

-See the oidc connector example in JSON and YAML formats below.
+See our oidc connector example in JSON and YAML formats below.
 === "oidc-dex-connector.json"

     ``` json